-- (a) the decision; and

-- (b) the reasons for the decision; and
+- (a) the decision; and - (b) the reasons for the decision; and

-- (c) that the person to whom the notice is given may apply for a review of the decision within 14 days after the notice is given; and
+(c) that the person to whom the notice is given may apply for a review of the decision within 14 days after the notice is given; and local government cemetery means a cemetery under the control of the local government, including a cemetery located on land owned by the local government or on land for which the local government is the trustee.

-- (d) how to apply for a review.
+(e) how to apply for a review.